neoforged/Documentation/docs/datastorage/capabilities.md

 If for some reason you need to register a provider for all blocks, entities, or items, you will need to iterate the corresponding registry and register the provider for each object.

-For example, NeoForge uses this system to register a fluid handler capability for all buckets:
+For example, NeoForge uses this system to register a fluid handler capability for all `BucketItem`s (excluding subclasses):
 ```java
 // For reference, you can find this code in the `CapabilityHooks` class.
 for (Item item : BuiltInRegistries.ITEM) {